Why did you come to Illinois Tech?

 How has Illinois Tech helped you?

 Firstly, Illinois Tech courses have taught me a lot.
 The classes I’ve taken so far have allowed me to immerse myself in programming languages such as Java, Python, C, C++, and the database management language, SQL.
 Secondly, Illinois Tech courses have strengthened my work ethic.
-IIT did not earn its reputation by offering its students vapid courses.
-Most courses at IIT are challenging and demand vitality and conviction in order for one to excel.
+Illinois Tech did not earn its reputation by offering its students vapid courses.
+Most courses at Illinois Tech are challenging and demand vitality and conviction in order for one to excel.
 This learning is a skill one can carry for the rest of their life.

 How are the courses like?
 How do they help you?
 (Prepare for jobs/career)